HuyTran28/23CLCT2_TraditionalMedicineChatbot/README.md

 Download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution) for Windows.

 ### 2. Create a Conda Environment (Recommended)
-Using a Conda environment with Python 3.10 ensures better compatibility with deep learning libraries.
+Using a Conda environment with Python 3.10+ ensures better compatibility with modern libraries.

 Open PowerShell and run: